Lectures on LHC Physics: Higgs physics

 One last but very important comment we need to make: this unitarity argument only works if the $WWH$ coupling is exactly what it should be.
 While perturbative unitarity only gives us a fairly rough upper limit on $m_H$, it also uniquely fixes $g_{WWH}$ to its Standard Model value.
-Any sizeable deviation from this value again means new physics appearing at the latest around the mass scales of Eq.(\ref{eq:unitarity_mass}).
+Any sizeable deviation from this value again means new physics appearing at the latest around the mass scales of Eq.\eqref{eq:unitarity_mass}.

-Looking at processes like $WW\rightarrow f\bar{f}$ or $WW\rightarrow WWH$ or $WW\rightarrow HHH$ we can exactly the same way fix \underline{all Higgs couplings} in the Standard Model, including $g_{Hff}$, $g_{HHH}$, $g_{HHHH}$.
+Looking at processes like $WW\rightarrow f\bar{f}$ or $WW\rightarrow WWH$ or $WW\rightarrow HHH$ we can fix \underline{all Higgs couplings} in the Standard Model, including $g_{Hff}$, $g_{HHH}$, $g_{HHHH}$, using exactly the same argument.
 The most important result of the unitarity test is probably not the upper bound on the Higgs mass, but the underlying assumption that the unitarity test only works in the presence of one Higgs boson if all Higgs couplings look exactly as predicted by the Standard Model.